 Angular vs. WordPress

-A significant chunk of websites run on WordPress, including some of the biggest media production houses like the New Yorker and BBC.
+According to ECMSP, a significant chunk of websites run on WordPress, including some of the biggest media production houses like the New Yorker and BBC.
 However, Angular still remains of crucial importance to most software developers because it cannot be compared with WordPress blogs.

 The reason why this comparison cannot be made is that WordPress runs on PHP and acts as a content management tool which is great for websites that don’t require customization.
 WordPress is also versatile when it comes to hosting it, you can use any cheap shared hosting, like Bluehost for instance.